-2013 Subaru XV Crosstrek Premium 4dr SUV AWD (2.0L 4cyl CVT)
+Vehicle2013 Subaru XV Crosstrek Premium 4dr SUV AWD (2.0L 4cyl CVT)

 ReviewI work in DC, but we own a cabin in Lexington, VA and live in Northern VA.

-If you are disappointed with your's try comparing your odometer with mile markers or GPS.
+It handles gravel roads as well as the interstate and can easily surpass the EPA ratings if you drive like a sensible adult.
+If you are disappointed with your MPG try comparing your odometer with mile markers or GPS.

 The ground clearance is perfect, our 80+ pound lab mix can get in and out of it without the struggle he has with our Jeeps and it has not bottomed out on several rutted, gravel roads.